jorgecarleitao/public-contracts/docs/source/installation.rst

 If everything went well, it outputs two numbers:

     1. the total number of contracts in the database, that you can corroborate with the `official number`_.
-    2. the value of all contracts in the database.
+    2. the monetary value of all contracts in the database.

 If some problem occur, please drop by our mailing-list_ so we can help you.

-For more information on the API, see section :doc:`usage` for a tutorial, and section :doc:`API` for its complete documentation.
+For more information, see section :doc:`usage` for a tutorial, and section :doc:`API` for its complete documentation.